pikulet/lumen/content/posts/aoc-17.md

 The puzzles started out simple, where I got used to opening and reading files in python.

 However, having a lack of advanced data structures and algorithms knowledge, I got stuck at a third of the way.
 For the next 2 to 3 days, I ended up looking at how my friends had solved them.
+I took the opportunity to learn from them, a reminder that it's important to surround ourselves with people help us grow.

 Eventually, my friends got busy and no one actually persisted through 25 days.

-It is a pity, but we will be back next year!
+Hopefully, we will have another go next year!

 #### Remarks